 Boise State University (Hybrid)

 Boise State University offers a hybrid master’s of science in genetic counseling (MSGC) with a mission to expand access to the profession and integrate the innovative online learning standards set by the ACGC.
-Students applying to this program need to show completion of pre-med coursework in biology, chemistry, and genetics, and psychology courses with statistics or biostatistics components.
+Students applying to this program need to show completion of pre-med coursework in biology, chemistry, genetics, and psychology courses with statistics or biostatistics components.
 Prerequisite courses must be completed before applying for admission.

 Students learn in a fully online environment in the first year of the program, while the second year comprises face-to-face clinical rotations.
 Students must earn a minimum of 675 clinical hours in order to graduate and can expect to spend three to four days per week at their clinical rotation sites.
 Courses are offered online in an interactive working environment.

 Enrollment for this program is full-time.
-Students can expect to spend approximately 30 hours a week on coursework, including asynchronous classes that can be completed any time and real-time pair and group work.
+Students can expect to spend approximately 30 hours a week on coursework, including asynchronous classes that can be completed at any time and real-time pair and group work.

 University of Connecticut (Hybrid)

 The Genetic Counseling Professional Science Master’s Degree Program at the University of Connecticut (UConn) is a unique and comprehensive program designed to prepare students for the dynamic field of clinical genetics.
-As the first and only genetic counseling program in Connecticut, it offers a competency-based and engaging online curriculum that responds to the evolving needs of the genetic health care sector.
+As the first and only genetic counseling program in Connecticut, it offers a competency-based and engaging online curriculum that responds to the evolving needs of the genetic healthcare sector.
 The program emphasizes systems-based training, addressing the complex interconnections of genomics to health and practice.

-Students can expect immediate engagement with first semester rotations across genetic counseling practices.
+Students can expect immediate engagement with first-semester rotations across genetic counseling practices.
 They will also benefit from six 10-week rotations for experiential learning in diverse settings and communities.
 UConn’s Genetic Counseling Faculty and Clinical Partners are committed to Life Transformative Education and Career Readiness Training for the future of the next generation of genetic counselors.
-The program aims to foster innovation, advocacy, and leadership among its graduates, who will be well-prepared to pass the national certification examination and join the workforce as ABGC Certified Genetic Counselors (CGC).
-The program is set to matriculate its first class of seven students in Fall 2023.

 University of Cincinnati/Cincinnati Children’s Hospital (Hybrid)